 You need a Leaving Certificate with 5 passes (including Maths) with Grade C in at least two Higher Level Papers.
-An equivalent second level qualification may be acceptable.
 The educational standard required is a minimum of Level 5 on the National Framework of Qualifications (NFQ).
+An equivalent second level qualification may be acceptable (must include Mathematically based subjects).
 The National Framework of Qualifications is the single structure mechanism for recognising all education and training in Ireland.
 Further details are available on www.nfq.ie.

 The Irish Education System Changed in recent years, please see the chart in Additional Information to assist with clarifying your eligibility for application purposes.

 When and where do you advertise for student Air Traffic Controllers?

 We advertise throughout the year on our website.
 In addition on occasion we advertise in the national media.

 How do I apply to become a Student Air Traffic Controller?

 You must complete the online application form.
 The Authority will review all applications received on a periodic basis, and based on the number of applications we will invite those applicants who meet the minimum requirements to begin the selection process.